scriptfree/mhprivate/README.md

 # Manny Hub

-Manny Hub has a small variety of scripts for games all made by me and chatgpt.
+Manny Hub has a small variety of scripts for games with fun features to use!

 Created: _7/26/2024_
 <br>